-Lauren Simonds - Executive Director/Chief Executive Officer
+Lauren B. Simonds, MSW - Executive Director/Chief Executive Officer

-Lauren Simonds has a Master of Social Work degree in Organizational Administration and planned social change from the University of Washington.
+Lauren Simonds has a Master of Social Work degree in Organizational Administration and Planned Social Change from the University of Washington.
 She has lived in the Pacific Northwest since 1991, and has worked in the fields of HIV/AIDS, reproductive rights, and Jewish communal service.
 Most recently she was the Executive Director of Rosehedge/Multifaith Works, an HIV/AIDS housing and support service organization.
 She has also served as the Executive Director for the state’s largest political reproductive rights organization, NARAL Pro-Choice Washington, and the Seattle Section of the National Council of Jewish Women.
 Ms. Simonds has a strong background in community building, legislative advocacy, fund development, strategic communications, and leadership development and training.

 Director of Development - Open

 Brad Forbes - Director of Advocacy & Public Policy

 Brad brings over 10 years of experience working with health care policy at the state, local, and federal levels.
 Brad acted the lead on health care and human service issues for a United States Representative, helping people understand how government health care systems can benefit them.
 That role grew Brad's passion for effective mental health policy through his providing a helping hand to constituents in need of Social Security, health care, and homelessness services.
 Seeing first hand how government policies affect people gave him a deeper perspective on which types of services work and where systems need to be improved.
 Working at the local level, he developed and implemented strategies to pass legislation to protect vulnerable populations, the environment, and in support of the arts.